arkits/archit.xyz/content/posts/sba-cli.md

 ### Collaboration through Git

 A key motivation for the Inventory file mechanism was for using Git to manage the file, allowing the file to collaboratively updated.
 The approach would be to commit the file to a 'secrets' repo and extend from there.
-It does means that access control to the repo is outsourced to whatever is available, which may be acceptable to all.
+It does means that access control to the repo is outsourced to whatever is available, which may not be acceptable to all.

 ## Conclusion

-I hope this illustrates the was able to demonstrate the impact of tooling that can have on application development and support.
+I hope this illustrates this was able to demonstrate the impact of tooling that can have on application development and support.